-Companies may be allowed to share the following equipment during the competition event: monitors, joysticks, and compressors.
+Companies may share the following equipment during the competition event: monitors, joysticks, and compressors.

 Companies may NOT share the following equipment during the competition event: control systems and payload tools (e.g. grippers, manipulators).

 Contact your regional coordinator to determine if equipment can be shared at your regional event.